stefanlindstroem/pipls_private/docs/decisions/0158-home-page-parsimony-comparison.md

 ### 0158C — Home-page placement and closure

-Pending.
-Place the Pulp and Tobacco figures side by side under `Why use Π-PLS?`, state the bounded shared-component parsimony interpretation, link to Example 03 for the complete comparison, update documentation reproducibility records, and close this decision.
+Implemented.
+The Home page now places the Pulp and Tobacco comparison figures side by side under `Why use Π-PLS?`.
+The accompanying prose states the bounded claim that the displayed real-data examples can reach their useful low-error region with fewer shared components than ordinary PLS, identifies the displayed Π-PLS curve as the publication-default cross-covariance construction, and explicitly distinguishes shared component count $h$ from the additional predictor-rank parameter
+$r_\pi$.
+The Home page links to Example 03 for both response-subspace policies and the complete matched-validation context.
+Documentation reproducibility records now include the Home renderer, its semantic manifest, and its Pulp/Tobacco data dependencies.
+Decision 0158 is closed.

 ## Relationship to earlier decisions